 Chocolate brownies are one of the most popular and iconic desserts out there.
 That said, you’ve probably seen tons of recipes that claim to be the best brownies you’ll ever try.
-Now, I won’t try and convince you to compare these brownies to others you’ve had, but these homemade American brownies with chocolate frosting are unlike any other.
+Now, I won’t try and convince you to compare these brownies to others you’ve had, but easy brownies with frosting are unlike any other.

 Not only are these brownies delicious, but they are super easy to make.
 All you need is a large mixing bowl, a hand mixer or stand mixer, and a few simple ingredients.This recipe will show you how to make brownies from scratch the right way.